Famous Natural Hot Springs Around the World: A Complete Travel Guide for Visitors

 Are all hot springs safe for swimming?

-What environmental concerns affect hot spring destinations?
+What environmental concerns affect hot springs?

 Global Hot Spring Destinations at a Glance